 Halifax Regional Police is made up of the Chief’s Office and six divisions, each with various units and sections:

-- Chief’s Office: Under the leadership of Chief Dan Kinsella, the Halifax Regional Police Chief’s Office provides overall strategic and operational oversight to the service.
+- Chief’s Office: The Halifax Regional Police Chief’s Office provides overall strategic and operational oversight to the service.
 Reporting directly to the Chief’s Office are HRP’s two Deputy Chiefs as members of the Chief’s senior command as well as the Corporate Affairs Division and the Professional Standards Division.

 - Patrol Division: Reporting to the Deputy Chief of Operations, this division is responsible for HRP’s Patrol operations.